PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/troubleshooting.md

 ### Accessing the logs:

 You can access the logs folders if you need to debug or monitor the services running on your Powerloom Snapshotter node.
-Each service has its log folder located within the  `logs`  directory.
+Logs can be found in `/logs` folder in the root directory of your node and the cloned `deploy` repository.

 These logs can provide valuable information for debugging or troubleshooting purposes.
 You can use them to identify any service errors or issues and take appropriate actions to resolve them.